cal-cs184-student/hw-webpages-sp24-ashmchiu/hw3.md

 (3)^2 - 4 * (2) * (4)
 {% endhighlight %}

-If we reached this step, we know that the ray and the sphere do intersect.
-Now, we take the square root of the determinant and select the closest <code class="language-plaintext highlighter-rouge">t</code> that still lies between <code class="language-plaintext highlighter-rouge">min_t</code> and <code class="language-plaintext highlighter-rouge">max_t</code>, using the quadratic formula to determine the candidate's time of intersection.
+If the determinant is negative, we know that the ray and the sphere do not intersect, and we can return false.
+If the determinant is non-negative, we take the square root of the determinant and select the closest <code class="language-plaintext highlighter-rouge">t</code> that still lies between <code class="language-plaintext highlighter-rouge">min_t</code> and <code class="language-plaintext highlighter-rouge">max_t</code>, using the quadratic formula to determine the candidate's time of intersection.

 After calculating and ensuring that the minimally valid <code class="language-plaintext highlighter-rouge">t</code> candidate was selected (by ensuring that only intersections of <code class="language-plaintext highlighter-rouge">0</code> $\leq$ <code class="language-plaintext highlighter-rouge">min_t</code> $\leq$ <code class="language-plaintext highlighter-rouge">t</code> $\leq$ <code class="language-plaintext highlighter-rouge">max_t</code> are valid), we update <code class="language-plaintext highlighter-rouge">max_t</code> like desired to be the chosen candidate.